-In accordance with a Council resolution of December 2016, City staff have identified initiatives that can be funded in addition to business as usual activities, within the draft 2017/18 operating budget and over the subsequent five years, to accelerate the implementation and progress achievement of the Environmental Action Plan 2016-21.
+In accordance with a Council resolution of December 2016, City staff have continued to identify additional initiatives to accelerate the implementation and progress achievement of the Environmental Action Plan 2016-21.
+The draft 2018/19 operating budget and subsequent four years of the Long Term Financial Plan make allowance above business as usual to support these accelerated actions.

-The initiatives identified are budgeted in 2017/18 to cost \$2.4M and include:
+Initiatives include: